The Truth About Omega 3 Supplements: What Works in 2025

 ALA (Alpha-linolenic acid)

-Found mostly in plants, ALA is commonly present in flaxseeds, chia seeds, and walnuts.
-It’s the most common Omega 3 in Western diets but has to be converted to EPA or DHA to be effective—which doesn’t happen efficiently in our bodies.
+ALA is found primarily in plants, and is usually found in flaxseeds, chia seeds, and walnuts.
+It is the most prevalent Omega 3 in a Western diet but needs to be converted to EPA or DHA to be useful–which does not occur effectively in our bodies.

 EPA (Eicosapentaenoic acid)

-This is found mainly in oily fish like salmon, sardines, and mackerel.
-EPA helps reduce inflammation and supports heart and mental health.
+This is primarily present in oily fish such as salmon, sardines and mackerel.
+EPA can reduce heart and mental health along with inflammation.

 DHA (Docosahexaenoic acid)